 The Firm may incur various costs and assess other charges (“Expenses”) in providing services to the Client.
 These Expenses may include filing fees for the USPTO and foreign patent offices, fees charged by foreign associates, fees charged by third party consultants, costs of office services, and other expenses.
 THE CLIENT AGREES TO PAY ALL EXPENSES IN ADVANCE.
 The Client also agrees that the Firm may, at the Firm’s discretion, arrange for the Client to be billed directly by third parties for any such Expenses, in which case the Client agrees to make prompt, direct payments to the third parties.

 The Firm will keep the Client apprised of material developments to perform the scope of services and will consult with the Client to ensure the timely, effective, and efficient completion of the work.
 The Client agrees to RECEIVE EMAIL COMMUNICATIONS and MAINTAIN CURRENT CONTACT INFORMATION FOR USE IN ALL OFFICIAL MATTERS.
 FAILURE BY THE CLIENT TO MAINTAIN CURRENT CONTACT INFORMATION, OR FAILURE TO PROVIDE COMPLETE AND TIMELY INSTRUCTIONS TO THE FIRM, MAY RESULT IN A COMPLETE LOSS OF RIGHTS.
-The Firm will not perform work without specific instructions for each matter, unless the Client provides beforehand a general instruction and maintains a sufficient retainer to perform such work and incur related costs.
+The Firm will not perform work without specific instructions for each matter, unless the Client provides beforehand a general instruction in writing and maintains a sufficient retainer to perform such work and incur related costs.

 The Client may use any of the following methods for payments to the Firm: (a) application of funds held in the Firm’s trust account for prepayment of fees, (b) ACH transfer or other automated deduction from the Client’s designated account, (c) paper check (subject to an applicable verification period), or (d) credit card, provided that the manual or electronic or automated submission of credit card information to the Firm, or its designated payment processor, serves as an agreement by the Client to pay the entire amount due and authorizes the Firm to charge the Client’s designated payment method for the payment amount.
 Payments made by credit card and wire transfers are subject to an administrative convenience fee of $25.00 or 3.5% of the payment amount, whichever is greater.

 Once services are engaged, the Client recognizes they are contractually bound to the Firm for the entire fee.
 Any payment made by or on behalf of the Client through the use of a debit card, credit card, or other electronic means cannot be revoked or reversed in any manner by the Client.
 In the event the Client or its payment processor puts a ‘stop payment’ on any payment, the Firm may charge the client the greater of $25.00 or the hourly rate(s) of any administrative staff or attorney who is required to research and resolve such issue.

 We don’t discount our fees very often.
 At certain stages of representation, the Firm may discount fees to the Client.
 Discounted fees often relate to work performed to meet statutory or regulatory requirements, or in anticipation of future benefit to the Client, but are discounted to meet present budget demands of the Client.
 The Client understands and agrees that discounted fees may be accounted for in future stages of work.
 The Client also agrees that the Firm may collect discounted portions of any fees at a later date, if the Client terminates engagement with the Firm while maintaining the benefit of the discounted work already performed by the Firm.

 The Firm is engaged in matters which are legally and technically complex.
 The expertise required to attend to the legal matters for which the Firm is engaged may benefit from the assistance of third parties who are not directly employed by the Firm.
 The Client agrees that the Firm may engage the services of third parties, including domestic and foreign counsel (i.e., attorneys or agents), for legal and/or technical assistance in the representation of the Client.
 The Client shall have an independent relationship with the other counsel (i.e., separate from this Firm’s representation of the Client).
 The Client shall be fully responsible for direct payment of the third party’s fees, costs and charges, even though the Client might have no direct communication or coordination with the third party.

 The Firm has expertise from representation of various clients, some of whom may focus on the same or similar business areas.
 While some matters do not involve an adverse party, other matters potentially could present a conflict of interest now or in the future.
 It is possible that work performed for one client potentially may impact work performed for another client where the Firm cannot identify beforehand such a conflict.
 If a conflict arises between two or more clients, then the Firm will either seek further permission to proceed or will withdraw from representing one or both clients in the affected matters.
 Depending on the nature of the conflict, the Firm may not be able to specify the reason for withdrawal.
 If a dispute arises and persists between two or more current clients of the Firm, the Firm will not represent either client in that dispute, unless both parties consent in writing to joint representation.
 If a current client of the Firm proposes to enter into a business transaction with another current or former client, the Firm will represent a current client adversely to another current or former client in that transaction only as permitted by the applicable laws and rules governing attorney conduct.
 If the Client is presently aware of any parties with whom the Client expects to be directly adverse in the near future, please notify the Firm so that the Firm can evaluate potential conflicts of interest.